Safety tips to avoid work-related injuries in the office

 - Lift by straightening your legs.
 Let your leg muscles, not your back muscles, do the work.
 Tighten your stomach muscles to help support your back.

 - Never twist when lifting.
-When you must turn with a load, turn your whole body, feet first.
+When you must turn with a load, turn your whole body, and feet first.

 - To set something down, use the same body mechanics designed for lifting.